videojs/http-streaming/docs/creating-content.md

 ### videoMaxOffset.ts

-This segment is the same as videoLargeOffset.ts, but instead of using the rollover threshhold of 2^32, it uses the max timestamp of 2^33 (8589934592) minus the segment duration of 6006 (0.066733 seconds) in order to not rollover mid segment.
+This segment offsets content such that it ends at exactly the max timestamp before a rollover occurs.
+It uses the max timestamp of 2^33 (8589934592) minus the segment duration of 6006 (0.066733 seconds) in order to not rollover mid segment, and divides the value by 90,000 to convert it from media time to seconds.

 (2^33 - 6006) / 90,000 = 95443.6509556